MIND/MATTER by FRED MARCHANT, CHARLES RIVER JOURNAL

-Catherine Strisik is an American poet, and author of most recently, The Mistress (3: A Taos Press, 2016), recently nominated for 2017 New Mexico Book Award., and from which one of the poems was nominated for a Pushcart Prize.
+Catherine Strisik is an American poet, and author of most recently, The Mistress (3: A Taos Press, 2016), winner of the 2017 New Mexico Book Award in Poetry, and from which one of the poems was nominated for a Pushcart Prize.
 She is the author of Thousand-Cricket Song (2010; 2nd edition, 2016 Plain View Press), and a manuscript-in-progress, Insect Poems.

 Jagged and lyric, brave, modern, mythic, Strisik’s poetry beholds; feels a world at all times intimate—a “sublumen,” moving, phenomenological.
 Voicing by, and into, “the exactness of flesh,” Strisik is that rarer poet, the grounded mystic, she who writes through and about love, loss, in the spirit-moment of flesh, “suffering beauty,” discovering “in tongues there is terrible light” in the illuminated body of ironia, paradox, eros.